 Water is what carries those precious nutrients to your cannabis plants.
 Closely monitoring your process water will help you achieve maximum yield.
 Two key measurements to look at are pH and Electrical Conductivity (EC).
 Measurements for pH and EC as well as temperature should be taken at least two times daily.

-As mentioned earlier, a pH level between 5.5 and 7 is ideal for cannabis plants; this provides a good environment for the roots to absorb nutrients. pH is measured using litmus strips or a pH meter.
+As mentioned earlier, a pH level between 5.5 and 7 is ideal for growing cannabis; this provides a good environment for the roots to absorb nutrients. pH is measured using litmus strips or a pH meter.

 An EC reading measures how strong a solution is (how mineral-rich water is).
 An EC measurement between 0.8 and 2.0 is appropriate for cannabis plants.
 EC is measured using an EC probe.